 - Applicants must not change the use of their grant award, without the written permission of the Town Council;

 - Applicants must send the Town Council a written report on the use of their grant within three months of completing the relevant project and agree to the Town Council publishing details of any grants awarded;

 - Applicants must refer to the support of the Town Council in any publicity they release about their project and agree to the Town Council publicising details of any grants awarded;

 - If applicants provide any false information in their application, this may lead to the withdrawal of the grant offered;

 - The organisation must guarantee that, should any grant offered not be used in accordance with the terms and conditions set by the Town Council, they will repay the outstanding amount to the Town Council on demand; and

 - Only one application per organisation will normally be considered each year.

 For further information and application forms please contact:

-	Alternatively a copy of the application form can by downloaded by clicking on the link.
+Alternatively a copy of the grant aid application form (Word document, 110KB) can by downloaded by clicking on the link.